WhatsApp/stickers/iOS/README.md

     {
       "image_data" : "String", (Base64 representation of the WebP, not PNG, data of the sticker image) "emojis" : ["String", "String"], (Array of emoji strings.
 Maximum of 3 emoji) "accessibility_text": "String" (Accessibility description.
-Less than 255 characters for animated stickers or less than 125 characters for static stickers.)
+Maximum of 255 characters for animated stickers or 125 characters for static stickers.)
     }
   ]
 }